 The schools in Faringdon have a complex history as they moved about and changed name quite frequently during the 20th Century.
-It might therefore be easier to follow their history if they are categorised according to the road on which the buildings were located rather than by the name of the school; and start with the earliest established.
+It might therefore be easier to follow their history if they are categorised in most cases according to the road on which the buildings were located rather than by the name of the school; and start with the earliest established.